mikecrbenton/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+   forEach loops through each element in an array, but DOES NOT RETURN ANYTHING.
+You can add code inside the block to do what you want, but you need to save/persist data inside the block.  map() will also loop through each element but it will return to a new array

 2. Explain the difference between a callback and a higher order function.

+   A higher-order function receives a callback as an argument.
+A higher-order function is set up for flexibility and re-usability.
+A callback, could almost be thought of as an "overridden" function in OOP languages, because it has the same arguments, but can be passed into the HOF for multipule purposes

 3. What is closure?

+   A closure is when there is a function wall around a variable, and an inner function created and returned from within that main function has access to that variable EVEN AFTER THE MAIN FUNCTION IS NOT BEING CALLED.
+So when the inner function is returned it can still access the variable

 4. Describe the four rules of the 'this' keyword.

+   1) Global context - window context
+   2) Implicit - ".this" refers to the object preceding the dot
+   3) New - when a new object() constructor is called, .this gets linked with the new object
+   4) Explicit - when call/apply/bind are used .this can borrow or rent the use of another object

 5. Why do we need super() in an extended class?

+   super() sets up the blue print or structure of variables and methods from that extended class

 ### Task 1 - Project Set up